 - If patent protection or marketing is not feasible, technology is returned to the inventor and the file closed.

 Step Three: Protect

 Always use Confidentiality Agreements for detailed discussions with third parties.
 Guard against premature presentations and publications which could preempt potential for patents.
 If appropriate, a provisional patent application can be filed which provides one year of protection.
 Copyright protection is automatic, so no additional steps are required to protect copyrighted works at this point.

 Step Four: Marketing

-TCO contacts potential licensess identified in the Assessment stage to determine the level of interest.
-If no interest or potential is confirmed within one year, most technologies will be returned to the inventor for futher development.
+TCO contacts potential licensees identified in the Assessment stage to determine the level of interest.
+If no interest or potential is confirmed within one year, most technologies will be returned to the inventor for further development.

 Step Five: Patent Portfolio